Zoisite Meaning and Properties

 The creative energy of zoisite is believed to serve as a reset button, returning the mind back to its objectives after an unwelcome interruption.
 With ruby in zoisite, artists' lives and their art become one.
 That's the kind of focused, creative empowerment zoisite is said to give.

-For adherents of crystal healing, zoisite is believed to affect disorders of the heart, spleen, pancreas and lungs.
+For adherents of crystal healing, zoisite meaning is believed to affect disorders of the heart, spleen, pancreas and lungs.
 The ruby in zoisite (anyolite) variety is said to be especially effective on the cardiovascular system.

 Zoisite is affiliated with the astrological sign Gemini, although it is not a formal birthstone.
 Ruby in zoisite (anyolite) is assigned to the crown chakra, as it is believed to promote individuality while retaining connectiveness.